bokiko/Kuzco-HiveOs/README.md

 # Kuzco Worker Setup for HiveOS Mining Rigs

 <div align="center">
 <img src="https://avatars.githubusercontent.com/u/125929854?s=200&v=4" alt="Kuzco Logo" width="200"/>

-Setup guide for running Kuzco workers on HiveOS mining rigs with NVIDIA GPUs.
+### Setup guide for running Kuzco workers on HiveOS mining rigs with NVIDIA GPUs

 [![Documentation](https://img.shields.io/badge/docs-kuzco-blue)](https://docs.kuzco.xyz/)
 [![GitHub](https://img.shields.io/badge/github-context--labs-black)](https://github.com/context-labs)

 </div>

+---

+## 📖 Introduction

-What is Kuzco?
+### What is Kuzco?

 Kuzco Testnet is a distributed network where GPU owners can contribute their computing power to run AI inference tasks for large language models like Llama3, Mistral, and others.
 As a testnet operator, you can earn $KZO points by connecting your GPUs to the network.
 The earning potential scales with the number of GPUs you contribute.

+### ⚠️ Important Note

-⚠️ Important Note: Kuzco Testnet is in early development.
+Kuzco Testnet is in early development.
 Expect occasional bugs and downtime periods.
 The team actively communicates updates through the Operator Discord.
 While not yet production-ready, the network is continuously being improved and enhanced.

 For bug reports or issues, please open a ticket in Discord with detailed information.
 Stay updated about network status through the Discord announcements channel.

+---

-## ⚠️ Important Requirements
+## 🔍 Requirements

-Before starting, ensure you have:
+### System Requirements
 - HiveOS updated to latest version
 - NVIDIA drivers updated
 - 16GB RAM minimum
 - All mining operations stopped
 - Stable internet connection

-## Supported GPUs
+### Supported GPUs
 - NVIDIA RTX 4090
 - NVIDIA RTX 4080
 - NVIDIA RTX 3090 Ti